Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 technology in a constant state of flux, UI frameworks can easily become outdated, leading

-to stagnation for developers who fly too close to the sun with any single framework.
+to stagnation for developers who fly too close to the sun with any single framework.<br><br>